anvar/anvar.github.com/_posts/2013-10-13-parallel-patterns-3.md

 }
 {% endhighlight %}

 The algorithm divides the threads into active threads and inactive threads.
-An active thread is responsible for adding the value of the next subsequent inactive thread, defined by a *distance*, to their own.
+An active thread is responsible for adding the value of the next subsequent inactive thread, as defined by *distance*, to their own.
 The *distance* starts at *1* and is doubled every iteration, which means that the number of threads need to be a power of two so that every time the distance is doubled it provides the same number of active and inactive threads.
 Finally the calculated sum is written to the output memory location indicated by the block id.
 Although the algorithm might sound complicated it is in fact quite straightforward.
 The figure below might provide a better illustration of how the algorithm works.

 <img src="{{ site.url }}/assets/img/algo-reduce3.png" width="543" height="396" class="center caption"/>
-<div class="caption">Visualising summing elements in a list using <i>reduce</i>.<br/><i>(The numbers in the circles represent the thread id)</i></div>
+<div class="caption">Visualizing summing elements in a list using <i>reduce</i>.<br/><i>(The numbers in the circles represent the thread id)</i></div>

 Although the algorithm produces the right result, as you can imagine, the implementation is far from optimal with problems such poor data locality and branch divergence.
 I hope to be able to go through the process of optimizing this kernel in a future blog post, but for now lets take a look at some things we have to do before launching the algorithm.